phklive/miden-research/src/novel_applications/payment/1-to-n_private_payment.md

 ## What is 1-to-n private payment and why is it powerful?

-1-to-n [private payment](./private_payment.md) is a powerful primitive enabling:
+1-to-n private payment is a powerful primitive enabling:

 - Consolidation of multiple payments in **ONE SINGLE TRANSACTION**
-- Increased privacy for all involved parties
+- Increased privacy for all involved parties ([learn more.](./private_payment.md) about private payments)
 - Reduced processing time
 - Reduced complexity of tasks and possibility of errors
 - Reduced administrative costs